convolabai/SE-BE-Test/readme.md

 2. Group
 3. Group User
 ### User
-An idividual user must have username and eamil registered in the system.
+An individual user must have username and email registered in the system.
 ### Group
 The `meta.isPrivate` field is a flag to specify if a group is private or not.
 ### Group User